zorrowang/LeetCode/README.md

 This section covers the algorithm and data structure in tech interviews.
 Given the restriction of whiteboard coding, most of questions can be solved in ~50 lines of code.
 So I'd like to summarize most of the patterns in the tech interview.

-[Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) from MIT and and their [class](https://www.youtube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb) are helpful and comprehensive if you want to learn it.
+This book, [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition), and their class, [MIT 6.006 Introduction to Algorithms](https://www.youtube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb), are very helpful and comprehensive if you want to learn algorithm and data structure.

 (Still working on the list)